In The Beginning: Where We Have Fire

 - First there are the rules published by the agency or authority who manages the land, i.e. Private, Town, State, National, Conservancy, or other.
 Refer to a map for section identification of areas and location of boundaries.

-- Second there are the rules of LNT or Leave No Trace which in a nutshell allow for gravel/sand bar fires, pan fires, mound fires, or fires in designated areas only.
+- Second there are the seven principles or rules of LNT (Leave No Trace) which in a nutshell allow for gravel/sand bar fires, pan fires, mound fires, or fires in designated areas only.
 These fires should be small, only as large as necessary as defined by their purpose, and comprised of fuel only as long as the fire site and no thicker than your wrist.

 - And last, there are the rules of nature which should be dictated by common sense.
 A few of examples might include be not having a fire when fire dangers are high, not building a fire among combustible materials, or choosing a location that could put the fire out such as directly under a snow-loaded fir bough in winter.